Special Collection Service: Mission

 The SCS is a U.S. black budget program that has been described as the United States' "Mission Impossible force," responsible for "close surveillance, burglary, wiretapping, breaking and entering."
-It is headquartered in Beltsville, Maryland, in an obscured building that was at one time labeled simply "CSSG."
-Next door is the U.S. Department of State's Beltsville Messaging Center, to which the SCS is linked via fiber optic cable.
+It is headquartered in Beltsville, Maryland, in an obscured building that was at one time labeled simply "CSSG" and is sometimes designated as "F6".
+Next door is the U.S. Department of State's Beltsville Information Management Center, to which the SCS is linked via fiber optic cable.
 The SCS is jointly staffed by the Central Intelligence Agency (CIA) and the National Security Agency (NSA).
 According to intelligence historian James Bamford, "The position of SCS chief alternates between NSA and CIA officials."
 SCS operatives are based out of U.S. embassies and consulates overseas, and operatives often use Foreign Service or Diplomatic Telecommunications Service cover when deployed.
 Their mission is to intercept sensitive information on espionage, nuclear arms, terrorist networks, drug trafficking and other national-security-related issues.

 The SCS was established to overcome a problem in that the NSA typically intercepts communications "passively" from its various intercept facilities throughout the world, yet the increasing sophistication of foreign communications equipment renders passive interception futile and instead requires direct access to the communications equipment.
 The CIA, meanwhile, has access to agents specializing in clandestine operations and thus is more able to gain access to foreign communication equipment, yet lacks the NSA's expertise in communications eavesdropping.
 Hence, the SCS was born, combining the communications intelligence capabilities of the NSA with the covert action capabilities of the CIA in order to facilitate access to sophisticated foreign communications systems.

 The SCS employs exotic covert listening device technologies to bug foreign embassies, communications centers, computer facilities, fiber-optic networks, and government installations.
 The U.S. government has never officially acknowledged its existence, and little is known about the technologies and techniques it employs.
 The sole inside account of SCS comes from a Canadian, Mike Frost, whose 1994 book Spyworld revealed that the program was known to insiders at the time as "College Park".
 As of 2008, the SCS is reported to target for recruitment key foreign communications personnel such as database managers, systems administrators, and information technology specialists.

 During October 2013, reports by former NSA contractor Edward Snowden led to the unveiling of the SCS having systematically wiretapped Chancellor of Germany Angela Merkel's private cell phone over a period of over 10 years, which among other activities to wiretap and systematically record large amounts of European and South American leaders' and citizens' communication by the NSA led to a distinct diplomatic backlash at the United States government.